Polanowski Prize for Excellence in Faculty-Student Advising and Mentorship

 The generosity of an alumnus has made possible an annual award to a current Elizabethtown College faculty member for excellence in teaching and mentoring.
 The award is named in honor of J. Kenneth Kreider, professor of history emeritus, and Carroll L. Kreider, professor of business emerita "for their inspirational service to countless students at Elizabethtown College."
 The Kreiders were not only inspirational in the classroom, but were also powerful mentors and role models.

 The Elizabethtown College Community (students, faculty and staff members, and alumni) are encouraged to nominate a faculty member whose teaching, mentoring and leadership on campus are inspirational to current and former students.
 Current full-time faculty members who have taught at the College for at least three years are eligible.
 Choose from the drop-down list and write a brief (250-500 word) statement on why the nominated faculty member is deserving of the award.
-The deadline for nominations is Monday, March 21, 2022.
+The deadline for nominations is now closed.
 Please note: If you nominated a faculty member last year, you do not need to resubmit the nomination.
 Your nomination will be considered along with new nominations submitted this year.

 The faculty Professional Development Committee (PDC) and a representative group of current students will choose the recipient of the Kreider Prize from the list of faculty members who were nominated by at least three of the following constituencies: alumni, current students, faculty, and administrators/staff.
 Members of the PDC may be nominated, but they will not be eligible for the award until their service on the committee has ended.
 You are welcomed to encourage members of other constituencies in the Elizabethtown College community to support the faculty member you have nominated.
 The recipient of the Kreider Prize will be announced mid-April.